-Some people treat gadgets as interchangeable lumps of technology.
-A mobile phone or a laptop is a means to an end, like a utility knife or a bicycle.
+Some people treat gadgets as interchangeable lumps of technology, where a smartphone or a laptop is a means to an end, like a utility knife or a bicycle.
 But I treat electronics as something special: not just the tools for enabling the creative process, but a part of that creativity.
 I think about the way they feel in my hand, they way they were designed, how they work, and how that changes my relationship with them.
 They don’t just create memories – they are memories themselves.

 These stories are personal, self-indulgent, barely edited, and I make no apologies.
 Well, maybe some apologies, but you’ll have to read on to find them.